Acacia ramulosa: Description

 A. ramulosa is an erect, spreading and multi-branched shrub that typically grows to a height of 1.5 to 6 m.
 The ribbed glabrescent branchlets have small white hairs between the ribs, the resinous young tips are darker in colour.
 The phyllode bases can have resinous ribs with some red-glandular hairs.
 The erect, thick and linear phyllodes are usually 7 to 15 cm in length and 5.5 to 7 mm in width.
 The phyllodes are striate with thick longitudinal nerves.
 It blooms irregularly throughout the year producing yellow flowers, flowers usually appear in cooler weather often after rainfall events.
 The simple inflorescences usually appear singly in the axils.
 The dense golden flower-spikes are 5 to 30 mm in length.
 The straight cylindrical seed pods that form following flowering are tapered at each end are up to 13.5 cm in length with a diameter of 8 to 10 mm.
 The pods hang downwards from the branchlets usually in groups resembling a horse's tail.
 The pods are grey in colour and have longitudinal brown stripes.
 The creamy coloured seeds within the pod have an oblong shape and are 6 to 12 mm long and 4 to 9 mm.

 Taxonomy

 The type specimen was collected by the botanist William Vincent Fitzgerald in 1903 in the area between Cue and Mount Magnet.
 The species was first formally described by Fitzgerald in 1904 as part of the work Additions to the West Australian Flora as published in the Journal of the West Australian Natural History Society.
 It was reclassified in 1987 by Leslie Pedley as Racosperma ramulosum and then transferred back to the genus Acacia in 2001.

 The species name is taken from the Latin word ramulosus meaning many branchlets in reference the habit of the shrub.

 A. ramulosa has two variants: Acacia ramulosa var. linophylla and Acacia ramulosa var. ramulosa.
 It can form hybrids with Acacia aneura mostly in the western part of its range.
 These have been identified as Acacia brachystachya or Acacia cibaria.
-It can also hybridize with Acacia craspedocarpa and Acacia coolgardiensis.
+It can also hybridise with Acacia craspedocarpa and Acacia coolgardiensis.